kezirose25/book-swap/README.md

 It can be difficult to get books in English in Barcelona, especially if you prefer to shop local.
 Using this app, readers can swap books in English, rather than taking up more space in their tiny apartments!

+## Installation instructions

+1. Fork the repo into your GitHub.
+Copy the address and run git clone to save a local version on your computer.
+2. In the terminal, cd into the project folder.
+Run 'yarn' to install dependencies.
+3. cd into the client folder.
+Run 'yarn' to install dependencies.
+4. cd back into the project folder.
+Run 'yarn migrate' to fill the database with dummy information.
+5. In the project folder, run 'yarn start' to start the server.
+6. cd into the client folder.
+Run 'yarn start' to start the client app.

 ## Technologies Used

 * Front end built with [React.js](https://reactjs.org/) and [React Router](https://reactrouter.com/)